 The interests and activities and selected publications of our faculty members are described elsewhere.
 Those interested in more detailed information are encouraged to correspond directly with individual faculty members.

 Research activities in chemical engineering span a wide range of techniques and approaches, many of which are also of interest to other disciplines.
 Consequently, our faculty and graduate students often benefit from collaboration with researchers in other departments and in interdisciplinary programs.
-For instance, the Materials Research Science and Engineering Center, under the direction of Professor Thomas F. Kuech, draws together investigators from engineering and natural science disciplines.
-The Nanoscale Science and Engineering Center, directed by Professor Paul F. Nealey, brings together faculty from more than ten fields to explore the conecpt of self-assembly at the nanoscale.
+For instance, the Materials Research Science and Engineering Center, under the direction of Professor Nicholas L. Abbott, draws together investigators from engineering and natural science disciplines.
+The Nanoscale Science and Engineering Center, directed by Associate Professor Padma Gopalan, brings together faculty from more than ten fields to explore the concept of self-assembly at the nanoscale.

 Industrial consortia, which sponsor research at the University of Wisconsin-Madison, demonstrate the strong corporate interest in several of our interdisciplinary research programs.